Summer School at U Copenhagen

 The course addresses the following questions:

-· How can (different types of) experiments be used to shed new light on important questions in economics?
+- How can (different types of) experiments be used to shed new light on important issues in economics?

 I argue that identifying individual-level “anomalies” is not sufficient to demonstrate their economic and social importance.
 Instead, it must be analyzed how institutions mitigate and multiply these anomalies.
 A broad range of institutions, including markets, bargaining and voting is discussed.

 Requirements: A sound knowledge of microeconomics and game theory is required.